huggingface/transformers/docs/source/installation.md

 pip install -e .
 ```

-This command links the folder you cloned the repository to and your Python library paths.
+These commands will link the folder you cloned the repository to and your Python library paths.
 Python will now look inside this folder in addition to the normal library paths.
 For example, if your Python packages are typically installed in `~/anaconda3/envs/main/lib/python3.7/site-packages/`, Python will also search the folder you cloned to: `~/transformers/`.

 <Tip warning={true}>
 You must keep the `transformers` folder if you want to keep using the library.